jorenbroekema/open-wc/packages/building-rollup/README.md

 - `watch:build` builds and runs your app, rebuilding when input files change

 ## Supporting legacy browsers
-`modern-config.js` we setup above works for modern browsers (see config features for more details).
+The `modern-config.js` based config we setup above works for browsers which support dynamic imports (Chrome 63+, Safari 11.1+, Firefox 67+)

-If you need to support older browsers, use our `modern-and-legacy-config.js` in your `rollup.config.js`:
+If you need to support older browsers or Edge and IE11 you use our `modern-and-legacy-config.js` in your `rollup.config.js`:

 ```javascript
 import createDefaultConfig from '@open-wc/building-rollup/modern-and-legacy-config';